trinidadgithub/IaC/README.md

 - **terraform-aws-eks/**
   Contains work specific to deploying AWS EKS (Elastic Kubernetes Service) using Terraform.
 This directory provides scripts and configurations to automate the setup of a complete EKS cluster on AWS.

+- **terraform-docker-iot/**

+  Illustrates how to deploy an AWS IoT thing (python based) on Docker using Terraform

 ## Getting Started

 To work with any of the directories, navigate to the respective folder and follow the individual instructions provided in their `README.md` files.
 General requirements for each component may include: